 Wear No Evil: How to Change the World with Your Wardrobe by Greta Eagan

 Our list couldn't be completed without a book on sustainable fashion.
 One of the readers on Amazon mentioned that the book provides an excellent "peek behind the curtains of the textile industry and its cause & effect on our fellow mankind, wallets, and environment."
 Greta Eagan shows the way how people can dress well while not ruining the environment.
 The 1st chapter is filled with strong facts and numbers about the fast fashion industry and connects it to our consumption habits.
 Then it moves to some practical examples and exercises to help us figure out how much our current wardrobe is green and what we should work on.
 Finally, in the last chapter, it gives examples of different sustainable fashion, makeup, and beauty industries.

 On Fire by Naomi Klein

-“On Fire” consists of a collection of essays and lectures towards a more sustainable life on a global level.
-The book gives Nordic countries as an example for a more green, environmentalist, carbon-free society and shows concrete examples of small and big scale steps we can take to make our positive contribution to the climate.
+"On Fire" consists of a collection of essays and lectures towards a more sustainable life on a global level.
+The book gives Nordic countries as an example for a more green, environmentalist, carbon-free society and shows concrete examples of small and large scale steps we can take to make our positive contribution to the climate.
 Kelin shows how a more sustainable society also means a fairer society and what positive changes we can expect if we reduce our carbon footprint globally.
 It offers smart answers to all the noise, confusion, and denial about the climate crisis and the possibilities of collective action.
 If you like reading inspiring and informative articles on climate change, you should definitely add this book to your reading list.